As the national poetry month draws to a close, time for more personal thoughts.

 Outside, hungry birds feed, sing and fly,

-their chirpy songs seem to call her death a lie,
+their chirpy songs seems to call her death a lie,

 but summer's sun